johnschimmel/NodeJS-with-ExpressJS-and-MongoDB/README.md

     heroku config | grep MONGOLAB_URI

+This will return your MongoLabs connection string

+    MONGOLAB_URI => mongodb://username:password@host:port/database

 ### Create environment configuration file
 We need to create a new file name **.env** this will hold the MongoLabs information.
 This will allow you to use the Environment variables in your code, this is good for keeping your username and password out of your code.